azorya/KafkaNotes/basic_installation_notes.md

 **Basic Installation Notes.**

-We have the same [Confluent](https://www.confluent.io/) community Kafka installation on all our boxes.
+We have [Confluent](https://www.confluent.io/) community Kafka installation on all our boxes.
 Current version is confluent-community-5.4.1-2.12.tar.gz <a name="bin_flink_zero"/>.

 We use similar approach to install Kafka that we use for [Java](./JavaNotes.md).